dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 ## A bit more fancy

 We flew from Coron in the early evening, and I was really feeling the jet lag by the time we arrived at our hotel (Lime Resort El Nido).
-We had originally intended to see what tour packages the hotel had but the markup was so high that my dad ended up searching around for a better provider, and in the morning we booked a custom tour via El Bacuit Travel and Tours.
+We had originally intended to see what tour packages the hotel had but the markup was so high that my dad ended up searching around for a better provider, and the next morning we booked a custom tour via [El Bacuit Travel and Tours](http://elbacuit.weebly.com).
 This was probably easier to do because there were nine of us so we could get a whole boat to ourselves—if we had been a smaller party we would likely have to share a boat with other groups.

 ![An ocean view with multiple islands on the horizon line, with a small boat in the distance.
 In the foreground is a silhouette of a tree.](phl-jpn-elnido-2.jpg "Looking out from Lime Resort to the ocean"){data-responsiver=cinemascope}